sergeyshpadyrev/variabler/README.md

 ## Extending environment

-It's possible to inherit environment configurations <br/>
-Les's say we need to have production candidate environment that is the same as production one but with different bundle id. <br/>
-To do that we need to write the following code in `variables.json`:
+Let's say we need to have production candidate environment that is the same as production one but with different bundle id.
+To do that we can inherit environment configurations in `variables.json`:

 ```json
 {